* DATA STRUCTURE APTITUDE *

 As we have seen in the previous case, SomeFunc expects a

 pointer to a base class.
-Since a pointer to a derived class object is
+Since a pointer to a derived class object

-passed, it treats the argument only as a base class pointer and the
+passed, it treats the argument only as a base class pointer and

 corresponding base function is called.